 Lower Slaughter is a village with a rustic charm that provides residents with a homely allure.

-Located on the stunning river Eyre, residents can soak up the beauty of the region all year round.
+Located on the stunning river Eyre in Gloucestershire, residents can soak up the beauty of the region all year round.

 Living in Lower Slaughter is a great choice for those seeking a home in one of the Cotswold villages.

 Bibury is a worthy addition to our article!

 This stunning village is the epitome of a beautiful Cotswold village.